New Bathroom Cost

 It's FREE and there are no obligations

-Next, let's take a look at bathroom fitting labour costs.
+Next, let's look at bathroom fitting labour costs.

-The type of bathroom refurbishment project you want to take on will have a direct impact on the labour costs and the timescale of your project.
+However, the type of refurbishment you take on will directly impact the timescale of your project and, therefore, your expected labour costs.

-You may also need a builder (if you need to move walls or knock through previous divides to create a larger bathroom space).
+You may also need an additional contractor to redesign your bathroom or reconfigure a space, and a builder if you need to move walls or knock through spaces to create a larger room.

-How much to install a new bath, toilet, and sink in a bathroom?
+How much does it cost to install a new bath, toilet, and sink in a bathroom?

 "I would personally go off a day rate, as it can depend on the pipes.
-Generally, a plumber would charge £180 – £250 a day.
-This job could take around 3 – 4 working days."
+Generally, a plumber would charge £180 to £250 a day.
+This job could take around 3 to 4 working days."

 How Long Does a Bathroom Renovation Take?

-The size of your bathroom will have more of an impact on the timescale for completing your full bathroom refurb than the level of finish.
-The finish is more swayed by the tiles you choose, your fixtures and fittings.
+However, the size of your bathroom will have more of an impact on the timescale for completing your full bathroom refurb than the level of finish.
+The finish is more swayed by the tiles you choose, fixtures, and fittings.

-I need my bathroom renovating.
-The whole thing needs removing and new bath, sink and toilet installed along with tiling (it's about 3m x 3m).
+I need my 3m x 3m bathroom renovating.
+The whole thing needs removing and new bath, sink, and toilet installed along with tiling.
 How long should I expect it to take?

 Sink – 1240mm his and hers sinks with two draws and extra storage facilities £550 – £650